computational-cell-analytics/micro-sam/workshops/i2k_2024/README.md

 - Decide what you want to do in the 3rd part of the workshop and follow the respective preparation steps.
 You have the following options:
     - High-throughput annotation of cells (or other structures) in 2D images, see [high-throughput annotation](#high-throughput-image-annotation).
     - 3D segmentation in light or electron mciroscopy, see [3D LM segmentation](#3d-lm-segmentation) and [3D EM segmentation](#3d-em-segmentation).
-    - Finetuning a SAM model, see [model finetuning](#model-finetuning).
+    - Finetuning SAM on custom data, see [model finetuning](#model-finetuning).
     - Writing your own scripts using the `micro_sam` python library, see [scripting](#scripting-with-micro_sam).

 You can do all of this on your laptop with a CPU, except for model finetuning, which requires a GPU.
 We have prepared a notebook that runs on cloud resources with a GPU for this.

-If you want to learn more about the `micro_sam` napari plugin or python library you can check out the [documentation](https://computational-cell-analytics.github.io/micro-sam/) or our [tutorial videos](https://youtube.com/playlist?list=PLwYZXQJ3f36GQPpKCrSbHjGiH39X4XjSO&si=3q-cIRD6KuoZFmAM).
+If you want to learn more about the `micro_sam` napari plugin or python library you can check out the [documentation](https://computational-cell-analytics.github.io/micro-sam/) and our [tutorial videos](https://youtube.com/playlist?list=PLwYZXQJ3f36GQPpKCrSbHjGiH39X4XjSO&si=3q-cIRD6KuoZFmAM).

 ### Installation

-Please make sure to install the latest version of `micro_sam` (version 1.1) before the workshop using `conda` (or `mamba`).
+Please make sure to install the latest version of `micro_sam` before the workshop using `conda` (or `mamba`).
-You can create a new environment and install `micro_sam` like this:
+You can create a new environment and install it like this:
 ```bash
 $ conda create -c conda-forge -n micro_sam python=3.11 natsort
 $ conda activate micro_sam